Marketing Communication | Bachelor of Arts (German-taught)

 Does this appeal to you?

-Then this Bachelor’s course in consumer psychology is the one for you (BA Marketing communication).
+Then this specialisation in Consumer Psychology is the one for you.

 Societies and the people who live in them are constantly changing.
 Attitudes and values create different preferences towards media and product ranges.

-You will learn to understand the advertising psychology-related aspects of consumer behaviour.
+You will learn to understand the psychology-related aspects of consumer behaviour in advertising.
 In our market research laboratory, you will research the attitudes of target groups to new offers and campaigns in order to execute communication in a targeted and effective manner.Apply here!

 "Why can't you sell brotherhood like you sell soap?"